- D.M.A., Doctor of Musical Arts, Case Western Reserve University/Cleveland Institute of Music, 1983

 - B.M., Bachelor of Music, University of Nebraska, 1967

-Eugene O’Brien is adjunct professor emeritus of music in composition at the Indiana University Jacobs School of Music.
+Eugene O’Brien is professor emeritus of music in composition at the Indiana University Jacobs School of Music.

 He is the recipient of the Academy Award in Music of the American Academy of Arts and Letters and the Rome Prize of the American Academy in Rome as well as awards from BMI, ASCAP, the League of Composers, and the International Society for Contemporary Music.
 He has received fellowships from Guggenheim, Rockefeller, Fulbright, and the National Endowment for the Arts, among others.
 He has been commissioned by the Fromm Foundation at Harvard University, Serge Koussevitzky Foundation in the Library of Congress, Meet-the-Composer/Lila Wallace Reader's Digest Fund, and many American and European performers and ensembles.